Red Hen Publications

 • • • •

 It’s little surprise that, despite his family history and expectations, he deliberately got himself sorted into Gryffindor.
 I very much doubt that Harry was the first child to put the Hat on mentally shouting “Not Slytherin!
 Not Slytherin!”
 It’s also small wonder that he immediately struck up an intimate friendship with a boy from a family who openly abjured the Dark Arts.
 Yet who nevertheless turned out to be a 1st cousin, once removed, through their mothers.
 Yes, that’s right.
 If the Dorea Potter on the tapestry sketch is James Potter’s mother, she was also Sirius Black’s great-aunt.
-Although well downstream of canon closing Rowling seems to be trying to pretend she never actually told us that.
+Even though well downstream of canon closing Rowling seems to be trying to pretend she never actually told us that.
 (Well, in all fairness, she never actually did, in canon.)

 I originally thought that in his first trip on the Hogwarts Express, Sirius had been stuck in a compartment with his cousins (If we are prepared to accept his statement that “the Lestranges” actually were still at Hogwarts at the same time that Snape — and he himself were — then Bellatrix was starting her 7th year, Andromeda her 6th, Narcissa, probably, her 4th) and all of their friends who chattered on about Slytherin House and how it was superior to all the other houses, with the clear assumption that of course Sirius would also be sorted into Slytherin.